MATE Internship Program Information for Employers

 - the work plan must include skill training and/or development

 How long will it take to find an intern?

 Depending on when hosts submit their request form and how quickly they need an intern, it usually takes two to three weeks to place an intern with an organization.

 The internship coordinator reviews and screens all student applications, including contacting references.
 The coordinator will then email or fax you the top 3-5 applications that match your internship requirements.
 You are then free to contact the applicants and/or their references.
 You select the intern(s) that you would like to have on your vessel and the internship coordinator offers the position to the intern(s) and arranges all travel and logistics.
 Alternatively, if none of the applicants meet your needs, the internship coordinator will continue to look for qualified students for as long as you wish.

-The student application deadline is April 17, 2014, so to get the best interns, try to send in your requests by that date.
+The student application deadline is usually by the end of March, so to get the best interns, try to send in your requests by that date.

 What types of things could my intern do while on board?

 Interns work with marine technicians learning how to operate and maintain a variety of scientific and navigational equipment and support a scientific cruise.
 Past internships opportunities have ranged from onboard chemistry projects, GIS/bathymetric surveys(seafloor mapping), geological studies, work with ROVs and manned submersibles, and much more!
 The MATE Center and UNOLS office created a set of guidelines for the six-month at-sea internships.
 This document can provide some guidance as to the types of experiences MATE and UNOLS expect interns to have during an internship.